 A high-risk pregnancy is one where the health of the mother or her fetus is endangered due to some potential complications which require intervention from specialists to ensure the best possible outcome for both the mother and the child.
 Such complications can arise due to unforeseen illnesses or preexisting diseases.

 For a pregnancy to be categorized as a high-risk one, the following factors must be present:

-- Complications in a previous pregnancy: Although not guaranteed to result in any complication in the future pregnancies, complications such as premature delivery, pregnancy losses, preeclampsia or other medical disorders In the previous pregnancy are valid grounds for classifying the present pregnancy as a high-risk one.
+- Complications in a previous pregnancy: Although not guaranteed to result in any complication in future pregnancies, complications such as premature delivery, pregnancy losses, preeclampsia, or other medical disorders In the previous pregnancy are valid grounds for classifying the present pregnancy as a high-risk one.

 - Pre-existing health conditions: Any prior health condition such as hypertension, cardiac disease, liver and blood complications, placenta previa, antepartum bleeding, autoimmune diseases, thyroid, endocrine and renal disorders, HIV, anemia etc. can exacerbate a normal pregnancy and result in a high-risk one.

 - Multiple births: The risk of complications is higher in women carrying multiple fetuses as opposed to those carrying a single fetus.

 - Lifestyle: Women who smoke cigarettes, consume alcohol, indulge in substance abuse, and who are obese are in greater danger of having a high-risk pregnancy.

 - Maternal Age: Pregnant women who are under the age of 17 or aged over 35 years are at a greater risk of suffering from complications such as preeclampsia and gestational high blood pressure.

 - Blood disorders: Blood disorders such as sickle cell disease, thalassemia etc. put an extra burden on the body and can aggravate the pregnancy in a woman.